On This Page

 1. Select the Okta Rest Collector IO from the Packs list page.
 This opens the Routes tab inside of the Pack context.

 2. Within the Pack context, select the Sources tab.
-Select Okta-API to open its configuration window.
+Under Collectors, select REST.
+On the list of configured REST Collectors, select in_okta_api (Okta-API) to open its configuration window.

 If you see tiles in the Sources tab instead of the list view, select REST to see all REST Collectors.